-Test Grade Location Requirement PreACT 09 Administered by ILS Required testing PreACT 10 Administered by ILS Required testing PSAT 09,10,11 Administered by ILS Required testing AP 10,11,12 Administered by ILS Required if taking AP course SAT 11,12 Administered off campus Required testing ACT 11,12 Administered by ILS ONCE; then administered off campus Required testing
+Test Grade Location Requirement PreACT 9 Administered by ILS Required testing PreACT 10 Administered by ILS Required testing PSAT 9,10,11 Administered by ILS Required testing AP 9, 10,11,12 Administered by ILS Required if taking AP course SAT 11,12 Administered off campus Required testing ACT 11,12 Administered by ILS ONCE; then administered off campus Required testing

-It is the student's responsibility, with the assistance of his/her guidance counselor, to:
+It is the student's responsibility, with the assistance of their school counselor, to:

-- 1. determine which standardized test is required for admission to the college(s) of interest - 2. submit testing registration in a timely manner
+- 1. determine which standardized tests are required for admission to the college(s) of interest; - 2. submit testing registration in a timely manner.